Amit-cohen1/DevTogetherNew/devtogether/workflow_state.md

 **Migration Status**: ⚠️ Database migration required for full enhanced features - see `supabase_organization_profile_migration.sql`

 Next step will implement comprehensive loading states and skeleton components to enhance the user experience during data loading.

+- **2025-07-06**: MARKETING PLACEHOLDER UPDATE - Implemented temporary marketing mock data across HomePage, DeveloperLandingPage, and OrganizationLandingPage.
+Attractive placeholder statistics (120+ projects, 750+ developers, 85+ organizations, 92–94% success) and sample testimonials now display by default.
+Real Supabase-driven data-fetching logic remains in the codebase but is commented out, enabling a one-line uncomment to switch back to live metrics when ready.
+This prevents "0%" or low figures from appearing while the platform is still growing and ensures professional first impressions.